 Intro

 The inception of this journey happened when I wanted to utilize our decade old PC.
 It was a Dell Inspiron 660s.
 A small form factor PC which was quite capable back in 2013.
-After spending some time on Reddit and watching a couple of videos on YouTube, I came across this interesting idea of Homelab.
+After spending some time on Reddit and watching a couple of YouTube videos, I came across this interesting idea of Homelab.
 It basically means you host a server at home that locally runs different services you want to use.
-The benefits are two folds.
+Here is a list of advantages from my perspective.

-You have the control of your data for maximum privacy.
+1. You have control over your data for maximum privacy.

-However, there are some points to consider before you begin with this journey as well.
+However, there are some points to consider before you begin with this project.

 As you saw, the cons outweigh the pros 4:3.
 I leave the decision to the reader if they want to make the transition or not.
 With that out of the way, let’s talk tech now.